close-up of a white computer keyboard with three blue keys depicting icons for wheelschair, hearing, and white cane

 Assistive technology refers to the equipment and systems that enable or enhance reading, learning, working, and daily living for persons with disabilities.
 We offer an extensive selection of accessibility aids and devices to enhance accessibility for all visitors.
 Some notable offerings include public computers with Zoom Text software that magnifies and reads aloud everything on the screen, and SARA CE, a scanning and reading appliance that quickly converts printed text into spoken words in various languages.

 BPL's website uses ReachDeck, an accessibility tool that helps people who need online reading support and those who prefer to listen to information instead of reading it.
 This remarkable tool boasts many features to aid individuals with dyslexia, literacy difficulties, and visual impairments.
-And online users with English as their second language can translate web pages and have them read aloud in various languages, facilitating an inclusive reading experience for all.
+Online users with English as their second language can translate web pages and have them read aloud in various languages, facilitating an inclusive reading experience for all.

 Library Programs

 We design our programs to appeal to a diverse audience with varying interests and support the participation of all people.
 We try to have something for everyone: engaging book clubs, inclusive sensory-friendly films and storytimes, family-oriented programs, interactive drop-in gaming sessions, and enriching summer reading programs.
 And all our programs are free!
+Support staff, caregivers, and service animals are always welcome to accompany individuals with disabilities to our programs.

 Navigating Physical Spaces